panlab-bioinfo/GPhase/README.md

 ```

 # Estimating of the number of contig collapses based on HiC data and popCNV
+By default, popCNV_pipeline.sh will use the file ending with fastaq.gz in the directory as HiFi data

 1. `asm.fa` : your genome assembly file in FASTA format (Unitigs).
 2. `p` : The prefix for the output files.
 3. `t` : The number of threads.